cranedroesch/panelNNET_preCpp/README.md

 13. Speed up the OLStrick.

-14. Get dropout to work with full gradients
+14. Get dropout to work with convolutional nets